America 2028 Movie Reviews

 “Yeah, that’s it!”

-Being a seasoned movie-reviewing veteran, I had to chuckle at my fellow cinema patron’s comment.
+Being a seasoned movie-reviewing veteran, I had to chuckle at my fellow cinema patron’s naïveté.
 “My friend, nothing is coincidental in 2028.
 The choice of actress, like every decision America’s propagandists make, was calculated and deliberate.”

 He and I gave each other the “All Hail Eric!” salute and went our separate ways.

-Walking the streets, my brain raced as it began to conjure up the words for what would ultimately be this review here that you are reading.
+Walking the streets, my brain raced as it began to conjure up the words for what would ultimately morph into this review here that you are reading at this moment.

 To call Stonewall Jackson Singlehandedly Slays Socialists from the North a retelling of a Civil War story, one would need to place heavy emphasis on the word “retelling.”

-As far as the plot goes, this special-effects-packed, big-budget war epic tells the story of the final forty-three days in the life of Confederate General Thomas Jonathan “Stonewall” Jackson.
+As far as the plot goes, this special-effects-packed war epic tells the story of the final forty-three days in the life of Confederate General Thomas Jonathan “Stonewall” Jackson.

-To educate the less-knowledgeable viewers, the screenwriter and director did a serviceable job of summarizing Stonewall’s life leading up to those final days.
-The story touched on his service in the U.S. Army in the years before the Civil War broke out.
-After hostilities began, he switched sides and took command of Confederate fighting divisions.
+To educate the less-knowledgeable viewers, the screenwriter and director do a serviceable job of summarizing Stonewall’s earlier life.
+The story touches on his service in the U.S. Army in his younger years.
+After the Civil War broke out, he switched sides and took command of Confederate fighting divisions.

 As this film shows, a hazardous and painful surgical procedure like a limb amputation would have ruined almost any man back in the 1860s.